-In Nevada, a “structured settlement” is an amount paid to a personal injury plaintiff over a period of time, rather than all at once.
+In Nevada, a structured settlement is an amount paid to a personal injury victim over a period of time, rather than all at once.
 Lump-sum payments are the most common form of settlement in a Nevada injury case.
-But under certain circumstances — particularly when the dollar amount of the settlement is very high — the defendant may offer a structured settlement.
+But under certain circumstances – particularly when the dollar amount of the settlement is very high – the defendant may offer a structured settlement.

-In most cases, plaintiffs prefer lump-sum payments to structured settlements.
+In most cases, plaintiffs prefer lump-sum payments to periodic payments.
 However, a structured settlement can be advantageous when:

 - The plaintiff is very young or unable to manage his or her own finances,